bitst0rm-pub/Formatter/README.md

             // Array of additional arguments for the command line.
             "args": ["--basedir", "./example/my/foo", "--show-bar", "yes"],

+            // This option is specifically designed for type graphic.
+            // It enables SVG image generation for download.
+            // Enable it if you need SVG beside PNG images at the cost of processing time.
+            // Unlike the generic method, this method only supports SVG generation.
+            "render_extended": false,

             // Manipulate hardcoded command-line arguments.
             // This option allow you to modify hardcoded parameters, values and
             // their positions without digging into the source code.